Sharuru/imouto.host-updater/README.md

 ===================

 ##Intro
-imouto.host updater is an easy hosts updater for imouto.host published on [projecth.org/sources](https://www.projecth.us/sources) with limited library support based on Python 2.7.8.
+imouto.host updater is an easy hosts updater for imouto.host published on [projecth.org/sources](https://www.projecth.us/sources) with limited library support based on Python 3.4.1.

 ##Advantage
 Easy to use and easy to customize.

 ##Usage
-+ Clone this repositority to everywhere you like. (for example: under 'etc' folder.)
++ Clone this repository to everywhere you like. (for example: under 'etc' folder.)
 + Backup your own hosts record if needed.
 + Run ```python updater.py```
 + Your hosts is **UP-TO-DATE**!